ragecc/ragecc/README.md

 </h1>

 <p align='center'>
-  A web and mobile developer from the US.
+  A modifier, web and mobile developer/designer from the US.
 </p>

 <p align='center'>